AsynchronousAI/cobalt/README.md

 - `sudo make setup-py` - Make sure you didnt clean the build folder or this will fail, this also requires python but installs with `python` instead of `python3` or `py`

 ### End result
-- `lxx` executable in the cwd for the shell, interpreter, and bytecode interpreter
+- `cobalt` executable in the cwd for the shell, interpreter, and bytecode interpreter
-- `lxxc` executable in the cwd for compiling to bytecode
+- `cobaltc` executable in the cwd for compiling to bytecode
-- `lxxjit` executable in the cwd for JIT compiling
+- `cobaltjit` executable in the cwd for JIT compiling
-- `lua-lxx` executable in the cwd for converting Lua source code to LXX source code if you did that step
+- `lua-cobalt` executable in the cwd for converting Lua source code to cobalt source code if you did that step

 ### Extra options
 - `make clean` - Cleans the build folder and object files